RarelyCharlie/rarelycharlie.github.io/howto/save-listener.md

 A third way is to go to the listener's profile and bookmark it in your web browser.

-To find the profile of a listener, member or therapist you can click on their profile image anywhere you see it in 7 Cups.
-If you only get a pop-up message, click on their name in the message.
+To find the profile of a listener, member or therapist you can click on their profile image almost anywhere you see it in 7 Cups.
+If you only get a pop-up message, try clicking on their name in the message.

-Alternatively, you can type the name of any listener, member or therapist in the box here and press the Go to Profile button:
+Alternatively, you can type the name of any listener, member or therapist in the box here and press the Go to profile button:

 {% include profile-form.html %}

+If this does not take you to a profile, it means the name is wrong or the account has been deactivated.
+When an account is deactivated it is often temporary.
+Wait a few days or weeks and try again.